 Chopping and dropping at the appropriate time of year will help the nitrogen-rich cuttings break down faster.

 Composting the cuttings first will create a rich soil amendment for vegetable gardens.

 Have your Fertilizer and Eat the Berries, too!

 There are quite a number of nitrogen-fixing herbs and trees to add to your landscape, but sometimes a hedgerow of shrubs is just the thing you need for privacy or other uses.
-Fruit- and nut-producing trees in a food forest will benefit from being paired with any of these multi-purpose, nitrogen-fixing shrubs.
+Fruit- and nut-producing trees in a food forest will benefit from being paired with any of the following multi-purpose, nitrogen-fixing shrubs.

 For the following berries to work as edibles, you’ll have to be adventurous enough to try berries that taste nothing like the common berries you’re accustomed to.
-If you’re wondering how to make uncommon berries more palatable, see my ideas in How to Grow a Jelly Garden (jelly being just one idea I mention).
+If you’re wondering how to make uncommon berries more palatable, see my ideas in How to Grow a Jelly Garden (Jelly being just one idea I mention!).